Harshith4580/Bus-Reservation-in-C/Bus-Reservation-in-C/README.md

 ## Installation<a name="installation"></a>
 To run the Bus Ticket Reservation System, follow these steps:
-1. Clone or download the project files from the GitHub repository: [Bus-Reservation-in-C](https://github.com/Venkateeshh/Bus-Reservation-in-C).
+1. Clone or download the project files from the GitHub repository
 2. Compile the source code files using a C compiler (e.g., GCC).
    ```
    gcc main.c -o bus_reservation